 BNPL Apps That Routinely Approve Bad-Credit Users

-Here's how the major BNPL apps treat users with damaged or thin credit, based on their public underwriting policies and what users report.
+Here's how the other major BNPL apps treat users with damaged or thin credit, based on their public underwriting policies and what users report.

 - Affirm: Soft check at signup, real-time underwriting at each purchase.
 Approves a wide range of credit profiles.
 APR ranges from 0% (promotional) to 36% on longer-term loans.
+Our Affirm review covers exactly when Affirm reports to Experian (and when it doesn't).

 - Klarna: Soft check, instant approval for most users.
 The standard 4-pay product is interest-free; longer financing has APR.
+Our Klarna review breaks down all three Klarna products (Pay in 4, Pay in 30, monthly financing) and which ones report to credit bureaus.

 - Afterpay: No traditional credit check.
 Approves most users for small purchases.
 Soft pull only.
+See our Afterpay review for fee structure, late penalties, and Pulse Rewards.

 - Sezzle: Soft check with bank account data.
 Initial limit usually $50-$150 and grows with on-time payments.
+Our Sezzle review covers Spending Power, Sezzle Up, and credit-reporting details.

 - Zip Pay (formerly Quadpay): Soft check, virtual Visa card works almost anywhere.